Module rpps.dobject

 Inherited members

-class DataObject (data=None, meta=None)
+class DataObject (data=None)-

 Expand source code

-class DataObject: """Parent DataObject class""" type = Type.NONE data = [] meta = None def __init__(self, data=None, meta=None): if not isinstance(meta, Meta): meta = Meta() self.convert(data) self.meta = meta def __str__(self): return f"{self.name()}:{self.type}:{len(self)}" def __repr__(self): return str(self) def __len__(self): return len(self.data) def __enter__(self, *args, **kwargs): return self.data.__enter__(*args, **kwargs) # type: ignore def __exit__(self, *args, **kwargs): return self.data.__exit__(*args, **kwargs) # type: ignore def __iter__(self, *args, **kwargs): return self.data.__iter__(*args, **kwargs) def __getitem__(self, *args, **kwargs): return self.data.__getitem__(*args, **kwargs) def name(self): """Get class name""" return type(self).__name__ def append(self, data): self.data = np.append(self.data, data) def to_bits(self): if isinstance(self.data, np.ndarray): if self.type == Type.BIT: return self.data elif self.type == Type.BYTE: return np.unpackbits(self.data) raise NotImplementedError(f"Cannot convert {self.type} to bits") def to_bytes(self): if isinstance(self.data, np.ndarray): if self.type == Type.BYTE: return self.data if self.type == Type.BIT: return np.packbits(self.data) raise NotImplementedError(f"Cannot convert {self.type} to bytes") def convert(self, other): """Convert other to self""" if issubclass(type(other), DataObject): if self.type == Type.BIT: self.data = other.to_bits() return elif self.type == Type.BYTE: self.data = other.to_bytes() return raise NotImplementedError(f"Cannot convert {other.type} to {self.type}") else: if other is None: if self.type == Type.BYTE: self.data = np.array([], dtype=np.uint8) return elif self.type == Type.BIT: self.data = np.array([], dtype=bool) return elif isinstance(other, bytes): if self.type == Type.BYTE: self.data = np.frombuffer(other, dtype=np.uint8) return elif self.type == Type.BIT: self.data = np.unpackbits(np.array(other)) return elif isinstance(other, np.ndarray): if self.type == Type.SYM: self.data = other return if other.dtype == np.uint8: if self.type == Type.BYTE: self.data = np.copy(other) return elif self.type == Type.BIT: self.data = np.unpackbits(other) return elif other.dtype == bool: if self.type == Type.BYTE: self.data = np.packbits(other) return elif self.type == Type.BIT: self.data = np.copy(other) return raise NotImplementedError(f"Cannot convert {type(other)} {other.shape} {other.dtype} to {self.type}") raise NotImplementedError(f"Cannot convert {type(other)} to {self.type}")
+class DataObject: """Parent DataObject class""" type = Type.NONE data = [] def __init__(self, data=None): self.convert(data) def __str__(self): return f"{self.name()}:{self.type}:{len(self)}" def __repr__(self): return str(self) def __len__(self): return len(self.data) def __enter__(self, *args, **kwargs): return self.data.__enter__(*args, **kwargs) # type: ignore def __exit__(self, *args, **kwargs): return self.data.__exit__(*args, **kwargs) # type: ignore def __iter__(self, *args, **kwargs): return self.data.__iter__(*args, **kwargs) def __getitem__(self, *args, **kwargs): return self.data.__getitem__(*args, **kwargs) def name(self): """Get class name""" return type(self).__name__ def append(self, data): self.data = np.append(self.data, data) def to_bits(self): if isinstance(self.data, np.ndarray): if self.type == Type.BIT: return self.data elif self.type == Type.BYTE: return np.unpackbits(self.data) raise NotImplementedError(f"Cannot convert {self.type} to bits") def to_bytes(self): if isinstance(self.data, np.ndarray): if self.type == Type.BYTE: return self.data if self.type == Type.BIT: return np.packbits(self.data) raise NotImplementedError(f"Cannot convert {self.type} to bytes") def convert(self, other): """Convert other to self""" if issubclass(type(other), DataObject): if self.type == Type.BIT: self.data = other.to_bits() return elif self.type == Type.BYTE: self.data = other.to_bytes() return raise NotImplementedError(f"Cannot convert {other.type} to {self.type}") else: if other is None: if self.type == Type.BYTE: self.data = np.array([], dtype=np.uint8) return elif self.type == Type.BIT: self.data = np.array([], dtype=bool) return elif isinstance(other, bytes): if self.type == Type.BYTE: self.data = np.frombuffer(other, dtype=np.uint8) return elif self.type == Type.BIT: self.data = np.unpackbits(np.array(other)) return elif isinstance(other, np.ndarray): if self.type == Type.IQ: self.data = other return if other.dtype == np.uint8: if self.type == Type.BYTE: self.data = np.copy(other) return elif self.type == Type.BIT: self.data = np.unpackbits(other) return elif other.dtype == bool: if self.type == Type.BYTE: self.data = np.packbits(other) return elif self.type == Type.BIT: self.data = np.copy(other) return raise NotImplementedError(f"Cannot convert {type(other)} {other.shape} {other.dtype} to {self.type}") raise NotImplementedError(f"Cannot convert {type(other)} to {self.type}")Parent DataObject class

 Subclasses